apache/pulsar/site2/docs/security-tls-transport.md

 [Command-line tools](reference-cli-tools.md) like [`pulsar-admin`](reference-cli-tools#pulsar-admin), [`pulsar-perf`](reference-cli-tools#pulsar-perf), and [`pulsar-client`](reference-cli-tools#pulsar-client) use the `conf/client.conf` config file in a Pulsar installation.

-You'll need to add the following parameters to that file to use TLS transport with Pulsar's CLI tools:
+You need to add the following parameters to that file to use TLS transport with CLI tools of Pulsar:

 ```properties
 webServiceUrl=https://broker.example.com:8443/